 - parchment paper - if needed

-- Line an 18-inch × 13-inch rimmed sheet pan with a large sheet of aluminum foil (heavy-duty preferred).
-Place bacon on sheet close together but not touching.
-Up to 9-10 pieces, about ½ pound, usually fit.
-If you have issues with sticking or using thinner bacon, then parchment paper may be a better choice.
+- Line an 18-inch × 13-inch rimmed sheet pan with aluminum foil.
+Place bacon close together but not touching.
+8-10 pieces, about ½ pound, will usually fit.

-- Drain on paper towels and pat "dry" with another paper towel.
+- Drain on paper towels and pat off any fat.

-- A half-pound of bacon will usually fit an 18-inch × 13-inch sheet pan.
+- A half-pound of bacon or a bit more will usually fit an 18-inch × 13-inch sheet pan.